 KEOLIS & AMEY: BOOSTING CUSTOMER SATISFACTION ON ONE OF THE UK’S BEST PERFORMING RAILWAYS

-Since opening in 1987, the Docklands Light Railway (DLR) has grown to become the UK’s busiest light rail network, carrying over 117m passengers each year.
+Since opening in 1987, the Docklands Light Railway (DLR) has grown to become the UK’s busiest light rail network, carrying over 117 million passengers each year.

 In December 2014, a partnership between international public transport operator Keolis and infrastructure specialist Amey was awarded the franchise to operate and maintain the network on behalf of Transport for London (TfL) until 2021.

 Since taking over, KeolisAmey Docklands (KAD) has introduced a range of improvements to customer service, operations and the network’s physical infrastructure.
 Working closely with TfL, the partners have succeeded in maintaining the network’s industry-leading 99% departures record, while boosting customer satisfaction to an annual rate of 89%, an all-time high for the network.